Struct Operator

 pub fn lister_with( &self, path: &str, ) -> FutureLister<impl Future<Output = Result<Lister>>>

-List entries that starts with given path in parent dir with options.
+Create a new lister to list entries that starts with given path in parent dir with additional options.

 §Options